Naval Amphibious Base Coronado

-Naval Amphibious Base Coronado (NAB Coronado) is a US naval installation located across the bay from San Diego, California.
-The base, situated on the Silver Strand, between San Diego Bay and the Pacific Ocean, is a major Navy shore command, supporting over 30 tenant commands, and is the West Coast focal point for special and expeditionary warfare training and operations.
+Naval Amphibious Base Coronado (NAB Coronado) is a US naval installation in Coronado, California.
+The base, situated on Silver Strand between San Diego Bay and the Pacific Ocean, is a major United States Navy shore command, supporting over 30 tenant commands, and is the West Coast focal point for special and expeditionary warfare training and operations.
 The on-base population is 5,000 military personnel and 7,000 students and reservists.
 The base is one of the eight components of Naval Base Coronado (NBC).

 History

 Formally commissioned in January 1944, Naval Amphibious Base (NAB), Coronado provides a shore base for the operations, training, and support of naval amphibious units on the West Coast.
 It is one of only two Navy amphibious training bases in the United States.
 NAB is approximately 1,000 acres (4 km2) in size and is composed of the Main Base, training beaches, California least tern preserve, recreational marina, enlisted family housing, and state park.
-State Highway 75 separates NAB into surfside (ocean) and bayside sections.
+State Route 75 separates NAB into surfside (ocean) and bayside sections.
 The majority of the bayside is composed of fill materials dredged from San Diego Bay in the early 1940s.
 Amphibious training is conducted on both surfside and bayside beaches.
 To the south of the Main Base, the majority of amphibious training activities takes place on about 257 acre of ocean beachfront property, leased from the State of California.
 A least tern nesting preserve is located on North and South Delta Beach between the NAB Marina and Main Base.
 NAB is located within the city of Coronado, California, a community of approximately 30,000.
 The city of Coronado covers nearly 9 sqmi of land, and NAB lies south of the main residential and commercial portions of the city.
 Another naval facility, Naval Air Station (NAS) North Island, is located northwest of the city of Coronado.
 South of NAB is the Silver Strand.

 In June 1943, the Secretary of the Navy authorized the establishment of the Amphibious Training Base in the San Diego area to meet wartimes demands for trained landing craft crews.
 These crews were deployed to the South Pacific area of operations, where their successful and historical efforts were contributory to the conclusion of World War II.
 Training for infantry coordination with naval artillery and attack aircraft was provided at the Naval Gunfire Liaison School and Support Air Control School.
 The streets of the base bear the names of those famous battles which led to the Empire of Japan's defeat: Guadalcanal, Tarawa, Tulagi, and Bougainville, to name a few.

 The base has also provided training for Underwater Demolition Teams, United States Navy SEALs, brown-water Navy personnel, and Naval Reserve Officers Training Corps midshipmen.
 In 1946, the base was renamed Naval Amphibious Base (NAB) Coronado and its primary mission was changed to that of providing major administrative and logistical support to the amphibious units which are located on the base.
 The base also conducts research and tests of newly developed amphibious equipment.